jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 Class Message is used when user is loggen in and wants to access a chat, wants t send message,...

-Class has 4 atributes, message folder, user folder and images folder can be changed thrue the constructor
+Class has 4 atributes, message folder, user folder and images folder can be changed thrue the constructor.

+Attributes:
+- $messagesFolder: string the folder of the user database
+- $messagesFile: string name of the messsages data file
+- $messagesPath: string the path of the folder constructed in the constructor
+- $user: user object or null of it is not created

 ```php
 class Messages